-The field of view of the VLBA using typical correlation parameters (e.g., 0.5 MHz spectral resolution, 2 second averaging) is very small, around 1/10,000 of the primary beam area.
-The origins of this restriction are explained in Section 18.
-Thus, to image targets which are widely spaced in the primary beam requires multiple processing passes in typical correlator implementations.
+The field of view in VLBI observations is very small, around 10^{-4} of the primary antenna beam area.
+This restricted interferometer beam arises in the correlation process, from smearing due to averaging in time (with, typically, a 2-second period) and/or across bandwidth ("chromatic aberration" over, typically, 0.5 MHz spectral resolution), at positions away from the correlation phase center.
+Thus, imaging of targets that are widely spaced in the primary beam requires multiple processing passes in typical correlator implementations.
 If the visibilities are maintained at high time and frequency resolution, it is possible to perform a uv shift after correlation, essentially repointing the correlated dataset to a new phase center.
-However, this approach requires prohibitively large visibility datasets.
+However, this approach would require prohibitively large visibility datasets.

-A new feature in the VLBA DiFX correlator implements multiple uv shifts inside the correlator, to generate as many phase centers as are necessary, in a single correlation pass.
+DiFX implements multiple uv shifts inside the correlator, to generate as many phase centers as are necessary, in a single correlation pass.
 The output consists of one dataset of normal size for each phase center.
 This mode consumes around three times the correlator resources of a normal continuum correlation, due to the need for finer frequency resolution before the uv shift, but the additional cost is only weakly dependent on the number of phase centers.
-For example, correlating 200 phase centers requires only 20% more correlator time than 2 phase centers.
-This mode thus should only be requested for imaging of three or more sources within any single antenna pointing.
-Care should be taken to justify the output data rate if it exceeds the current 10 MB/s soft limit specified in Section 7.4.
+For reasonable spectral and temporal resolution requirements (for example, adequate for smearing < 10% at the 50% contour of the VLBA primary beam), 200 phase centers require only 20% more correlator time than 2 phase centers.
+Extremely high spectral and/or temporal resolution (e.g. for shifts even closer to the edge of the primary beam) carry a higher overhead per additional phase center.
+This mode thus should be requested only for imaging of three or more sources within any single antenna pointing.
+The output data rate must be justified if it exceeds the current limit specified in Section 7.4.

-This mode is requested in the NRAO Proposal Submission Tool by setting the "Number of Fields" item in the resource section to the maximum number of phase centers required for any antenna pointing specified in this resource.
-Updates to the SCHED program, to be announced subsequently, will support specification of the actual phase center locations.
+Multiple phase-center correlation is requested in the NRAO Proposal Submission Tool by setting the "Number of Fields" item in the resource section to the maximum number of phase centers required for any antenna pointing specified in a given resource.
 The requested spectral resolution and integration time should correspond to the desired initial number of frequency channels per subband (required to minimize bandwidth smearing) and the desired integration between uv-shifts (to minimize time smearing).
-It is suggested that users familiarize themselves with the concepts of time and bandwidth smearing explained in Section 18.
+SCHED version 9.4, currently in beta testing, includes facilities to support specification of the actual phase center locations.